abhiforgithonly/ml_challenge/README.md

 - Package as a Docker image.
 - Add validation using a schema layer (e.g., Pydantic or DRF serializers).
 - Introduce CI/CD for running tests and deploying updates safely.
+- **Automatic folder generation:** Add logic to automatically create the `static/` folder if it doesn't exist, eliminating the manual setup step and potential errors from missing directories.

 ### 7.2 Known Problems Encountered & How I Addressed Them